 - Perfectly balanced, ergonomic handle

-- Causes razor burns
+- Causes razor burn

 - Blades get dull fast and the lubricant coating lasts only a few shaves

-How to Shave with a Disposable Razor
+How to Shave with It

 Shaving with a disposable razor isn’t as simple as applying shaving gel and going to town on your stubble beard – while you don’t need the same level of skill that, say, a straight razor requires, doing a little prep and being mindful of your technique can go a long way.